dotnet/EntityFramework.Docs/docs/miscellaneous/testing.rst

 This article covers how to use the InMemory provider to write efficient tests with minimal impact to the code being tested.

 .. caution::
   Currently you need to use ``ServiceCollection`` and ``IServiceProvider`` to control the scope of the InMemory database, which adds complexity to your tests.
-We have a `feature on our backlog <https://github.com/aspnet/EntityFramework/issues/3253>`_ to provide an easier mechanism for controlling the scope of InMemory databases.
+In the next release after RC2, there will be improvements to make this easier, `see issue #3253 <https://github.com/aspnet/EntityFramework/issues/3253>`_ for more details.

 .. contents:: `In this article:`
     :depth: 2